percona/pxb-docs/docs/permissions.md

 directory will let you do a local installation of software by compiling it there.
 This is a typical situation in many hosting companies’ services.

-There are other ways for managing permissions, such as using *PolicyKit*, * Extended ACLs* or *SELinux*, which may be preventing or allowing your access.
+There are other ways for managing permissions, such as using PolicyKit, Extended ACLs or SELinux, which may be preventing or allowing your access.
 You should check them in that case.

 !!! admonition "See also"